-identifying and recommending qualified candidates to the board for selection of directors, nominees for board of directors, or for appointment to fill any vacancy;

-- reviewing annually with the board of directors the current composition of the board of directors with regards to characteristics such as independence, age, skills, experience and availability of service to us; - advising the board of directors periodically with regards to significant developments in the law and practice of corporate governance as well as our compliance with applicable laws and regulations, and making recommendations to the board of directors on all matters of corporate governance and on any remedial action to be taken; and - monitoring compliance with our code of business conduct and ethics, including reviewing the adequacy and effectiveness of our procedures to ensure proper compliance.
+- identifying and recommending qualified candidates to the board for selection of directors, nominees for board of directors, or for appointment to fill any vacancy; - reviewing annually with the board of directors the current composition of the board of directors with regards to characteristics such as independence, age, skills, experience and availability of service to us; - advising the board of directors periodically with regards to significant developments in the law and practice of corporate governance as well as our compliance with applicable laws and regulations, and making recommendations to the board of directors on all matters of corporate governance and on any remedial action to be taken; and - monitoring compliance with our code of business conduct and ethics, including reviewing the adequacy and effectiveness of our procedures to ensure proper compliance.

 Investment Committee.
-The investment committee consists of Mr. Yong Zhang (Chairman), Mr. Yong Cui, Mr. Steve Sun and Mr. Lizhou Zhang.
-The primary purpose of the committee is to oversee the company's real property acquisition and developments and other strategic assets, including the review and approval of individual real property acquisitions.
-The committee has the power to approve, without further board action, land acquisitions where the consideration is cash, seller financing and/or conventional bank debt.
-The committee may also approve land acquisitions involving use of the company's shares, options or warrants.
-In addition, the committee has the authority to approve acquisitions of assets, other than land, including shares in a third party or non-bank financial assets.
+Our investment committee consists of Mr. Yong Zhang (Chairman), Mr. Yong Cui, Mr. Steve Sun and Mr. Lizhou Zhang.

+The investment committee assists the board of directors in overseeing our company's real property acquisitions and developments and management of other strategic assets.
+The investment committee is responsible for, among other things:

+- reviewing and approving individual real property acquisitions; - · approving, without further board action, land acquisitions where the consideration is cash, seller financing and/or conventional bank debt; - land acquisitions involving use of the company's shares, options or warrants; and - · approving acquisitions of assets, other than land, including shares in a third party or non-bank financial assets.